Picking the right device to gift starts with figuring out if they require accounts with Google and Amazon and which services your gift recipient uses.

 If you're buying a smart speaker for someone who shops on Amazon frequently, the line of Echo speakers is a good choice.
 They can use it to buy items from Amazon, plus a whole lot more.

 Maybe your gift recipient has a speaker setup they love and doesn't want a new smart speaker.
-You can give them Alexa in the form of the.
+You can give them Alexa in the form of the Echo Input.
 This small device gives their existing speakers all of the same features as an Echo.